-Ken Burns’ The Civil War shatters PBS audience records.
+Ken Burns’ The Civil War sets PBS audience records.

-Premiere of the John Sherman Cooper documentary Gentleman from Kentucky at the Kennedy Center in Washington, D.C.
+John Sherman Cooper: Gentleman from Kentucky premieres at the Kennedy Center in Washington, D.C.

-O. Leonard Press retires; Virginia Gaines Fox succeeds him as Executive Director and CEO.
+Virginia Gaines Fox named Executive Director and CEO.

 Star Channels Distance Learning system receives national Innovations Award from the Ford Foundation.

 GED®—Get It! airs nationwide as the centerpiece of a national outreach project.

 Kentucky Tonight premieres.

 Kentucky Life premieres.